What is a kennel?

 - Schedule the initial inspection by the Livingston County Animal Control and Shelter.
 Please call us at (517) 546-2154 to do this.

 Treasurer’s Office.
-The Treasurer’s Office is located in the old court house in downtown Howell at 200 E. Grand River Avenue.
+The Treasurer’s Office is located in the historic court house in downtown Howell at 200 E. Grand River Avenue.

 Initial inspection fee: